jacobobryant/platypub-biffweb-theme/docs/01-reference/06-htmx.md

 ---
-title: Htmx
+title: htmx
 ---

-[Htmx](https://htmx.org/) allows us to create interactive user interfaces without JavaScript (or ClojureScript).
+[htmx](https://htmx.org/) allows us to create interactive user interfaces without JavaScript (or ClojureScript).
 It works by returning snippets of HTML from the server in response to user actions.
 For example, the following code will cause the button to be replaced with some text after it's clicked: